rkumar/rbcurse-tutorial/md/app.md

 It binds "C-x c" to suspending ncurses so that the user may issue a command on the prompt and return to the application without having to quit.

 It binds "M-x" to system or user commands.
 App allows the user to bind a key to a command.
-Commands can be global commands such as bind_command (itself) and field_help_text (display field help if program has set help_text for a field).
+Commands can be global commands such as `bind_command` (itself) and `field_help_text` (display field help if program has set help_text for a field).

 If the logger is set to debug mode, the "qq" also quits.

 App also binds ":" (colon) to user commands, so a user may issue a command.
-Some existing command are quit, help, close, suspend and shell_output.
+Some existing command are quit, help, close, `suspend` and `shell_output`.
 He may type a command, too.
 If the command starts with an exclamation (!), it is sent to the shell.
 If the App object responds to the command, it is executed (this happens if program has a method in App scope).
 Otherwise, if the current field responds to the object, it is executed for that field.

-If the above fail, and the program has defined a method named "execute_this" then the given string is sent to execute_this as an argument for processing.
+If the above fail, and the program has defined a method named "execute_this" then the given string is sent to `execute_this` as an argument for processing.
 This allows the program to handle all kinds of user input.

 Please note that abasiclist.rb has overriden ":" for it's own menu based on the current field.

-== Providing some help
+## Providing some help

 Most of the examples, provide help text on pressing F1.
 You may declare a method (say help_text) outside the App object.
 This method returns a string containing the help text.